ibm-js/deliteful/docs/_WidgetBase.md

 ## Lifecycle

-The startup lifecycle of a widget that extends `dui/_WidgetBase` is:

-1. create element: If it doesn't already exist, custom tag (ex: `<dui-slider>`) is created.
+Declarative creation:

-2. upgrade element: Custom tag is upgraded to have all methods and properties of the widget.
+1. Element upgraded to have all methods and properties of the widget class.
-3. mixin props: Parameters specified declaratively (ex: `<dui-slider max=10>`) or programatically (ex: `new MyWidget({title: "..."})`) are mixed into the widget, thus calling custom setters.
-4. postMixInProperties() callback.
+2. preCreate() callback executed.
-5. buildRendering() callback executed.
+3. buildRendering() callback executed.
 Note though that the root node already exists.
+4. postCreate() callback.
+5. Parameters specified as DOMNode attributes (ex: `<dui-slider max=10>`) are mixed into the widget, thus calling custom setters.
+6. startup() callback.

+Programmatic creation is:

+1. Element created with widget tag name (ex: `<dui-slider>`), and upgraded to have all methods and properties of the widget class.
+2. preCreate() callback executed.
+3. buildRendering() callback executed.
+Note though that the root node already exists.
-6. postCreate() callback.
+4. postCreate() callback.
+5. Parameters specified programatically
+   (ex: `new MyWidget({title: "..."})`) are mixed into the widget, thus calling custom setters.
-7. startup() callback.
+6. startup() callback.

-Note that if widget was created programatically, the app must manually call `startup()` on the widget or its ancestor after inserting the widget into the document.
+`startup()` will be called automatically in the declarative case, but if the widget was created programatically, the app must manually call `startup()` on the widget or its ancestor after inserting the widget into the document.

 As mentioned above, there are currently five lifecycle methods which can be extended on the widget:

-1. postMixInProperties()
+1. preCreate()
 2. buildRendering()
 3. postCreate()
 4. startup()
 5. destroy()

-Note that all of these methods except `buildRendering()` are automatically chained, so you don't need to worry about setting up code to call the superclasses' methods w/the same names.
+Note that all of these methods except `buildRendering()` are automatically chained, so you don't need to worry about setting up code to call the superclasses' methods.

 ## Placement